Asian leaf turtle

 The Asian leaf turtle (Cyclemys dentata) is a species of turtle found in Southeast Asia.
 They are quite common in the pet trade; their carapaces resemble that of a Cuora amboinensis hybrid.

 Feeding

-This species is omnivorous and feeds on vegetation and fruits, and also mollusks, crustaceans and fish.
-It is also known to be scavenger and very often seen to take carrion.
+This species is omnivorous and feeds on vegetation and fruits, as well as mollusks, crustaceans, and fish.
+It is also known to be a scavenger and very often seen to take carrion.

 Behavior

 The Asian leaf turtle is quite elusive and sighting is uncommon.
 It is not strong swimmer preferring instead to walk on the bottom of a body of water rather than swimming freely.
 According to Das, the adult spends its nights on land and moves to water during the day.
 It will squirt its digestive system contents when it feels threatened.

 Size

 Asian leaf turtles can grow 6 to 9.5 inches (15 to 24 cm) long and 4.5 to 6.5 inches in width.

 Distribution

 The turtle can be found in North India, North-east India (Manipur), Bangladesh, Myanmar (Burma), Thailand, Cambodia, Vietnam, West Malaysia, Indonesia (Sumatra, Java, Borneo, Bali), Philippines (Palawan: Calamian Islands etc.), and China.

 This species is found up to 1,200 m of elevation, but the depth range is unknown.